Music and Student Development

 Tedd Judd in a speech at the 1984 conference on the Biology of Music-Making entitled, “A Neurologist Looks at Musical Behavior”, comes to the conclusion that involvement in music involves many parts of the interconnected brain (Roehmann, 1988).
 Dr. Jean Houston of the Foundation for Mind Research says that children without access to an arts program are actually damaging their brain.
 They are not being exposed to non-verbal modalities which help them learn skills like reading, writing and math much more easily (Roehmann, 1988).

+We, as music educators, must take the lead in sharing this information with the people that can make the difference in the future; school boards, administrators, parents, and legislative representatives.
+We must advocate for the arts.
+It is vital that we become proactive in our support of the arts.
+By reviewing the studies involving music we have found that participation in school music has a positive impact on areas considered outside the realm of music.
 As more people become aware of the research in this area, we should see increased enrollments in arts classes.
 The use if the arts throughout the curriculum, as a tool for better learning, is an area that will expand.
 With dropout rates being so high, educators need to combine resources and to use the tools available for a more effective method of education.
 I feel that the arts will play a major roll in the future success of the education system.
 Don’t stand on the sidelines and watch the profession dwindle away.
 Get involved and help it grow.

 by Tony Mickela